MicrosoftDocs/customer-voice/cv-docs/custom-footer-thank-you.md

 ---
-title: "Add custom footer and thank you messages"
+title: "Add custom footer text and thank-you message"
-description: "Instructions for adding a custom footer and thank you messages in a survey created with Customer Voice" ms.date: 07/01/2020 ms.service:
+description: "Instructions for adding a custom footer text and thank-you message in a survey created with Customer Voice." ms.date: 07/01/2020 ms.service:
   - "dynamics-365-sales"